Central Ohio Poison Center

 Marcel J. Casavant, MD, is Division Chief of Toxicology at Nationwide Children’s Hospital, a Clinical Professor of Pediatrics and Emergency Medicine at The Ohio State University College of Medicine and a Clinical Professor in the College of Pharmacy.

-Alexandra R. Funk, PharmD, DABAT, is a clinical toxicologist and the incoming Director of the Central Ohio Poison Center.
+Alexandra R. Funk, PharmD, DABAT, is a clinical toxicologist and Director of the Central Ohio Poison Center.

 Hannah L. Hays, MD is a pediatric expert at Nationwide Children's Hospital in Columbus, Ohio.
 Their biography includes professional experience, publications, research and clinical interests and more.

 Inside the Central Ohio Poison Center

 Access poison prevention materials and program resources for the general public and for community-based organizations.